We're here to make you look good.

 - Positioning: The coming together of what you want to be known for, that gets people knowing you.

 - Brand character: Your distinctive personality, tone of voice and vibe that packs a proverbial punch.

 Summary: Last but not least, your brand plan – the actions that need to occur within your organisation to make your brand positioning true.

 Brand planning: Words are cheap.
 We’ll show you how to bring your brand (and strategy) to life beyond a marketing message.

 Self Mayd has been created for Brand Managers, by Brand Managers.

 When Mandy Hall first started Mayd (nee Chiefs and Indians) it was in response to a perpetuating misconception about what brand strategy is, and what it entails.
 Over the course of her career (spanning almost two decades), she climbed the ranks as a senior Brand Strategist in her big corporate roles, with budgets to burn, and brands to build.
 Fed up with the frankenstein of responsibilities her department acquired (hint: anything that couldn’t be measured or mined), and a lack of respect for brand strategy (mostly due to confusion, a lack of collaboration or daily combative measures), she left the corporate rat race to start her own business.
-Four years on, Mandy and her team have been helping businesses and Brand Managers find their brand’s special sauce and implement it (beyond a marketing a message), from the inside of an organisation, out.
+Five years on, Mandy and her team have been helping businesses and Brand Managers find their brand’s special sauce and implement it (beyond a marketing a message), from the inside of an organisation, out.
 After all, a sweet strapline isn’t going to save you from a shonky service.